MANAGING Accounts receivable

 Optimize your decision-making with reliable customer indicators

-Easy access to all indicators and a clear, precise vision thanks to numerous customizable dashboards.
+Easy access to all indicators and a clear and precise vision thanks to numerous customizable dashboards.

 - DSO (Days Sales Outstanding): standard, by clearance of current period, delinquent and its trend.

-- CEI (Collection Effectiveness Index) and its trend.
+- CEI (Collections Effectiveness Index) and its trend.

 - DBT (Days Beyond Term) and its trend.